X

 Service includes…

-You’ll receive a comprehensive editorial report (10–20 pages) focusing on key big-picture elements of your manuscript: plot, structure, characters, setting/world-building, your target market, and any other specific areas you may need help with.
-The report will be constructive and solutions-focused, with examples from your manuscript included to guide you in implementing feedback.
+You’ll receive a comprehensive editorial report (10–20 pages, depending on the length of your manuscript).
+This will focus on key big-picture elements: plot, structure, characterisation, setting/world-building, your target market, and any other specific areas you may need help with, such as broader areas of writing craft.
+The report will be constructive and solutions-focused, with some examples from your manuscript included to guide you in implementing feedback.

-I’ll also send you a manuscript revision guide and a customised resource sheet to help you with any particular craft areas you might be struggling with.
+I’ll also send you a manuscript revision guide to help you implement changes, and a customised resource sheet so you have plenty of further reading for areas covered in the report.

 What’s the difference between developmental editing and a manuscript assessment?

-I know this can be confusing – so I’ve written an entire blog post to explain!
+I know this can be confusing – I’ve written an entire blog post to explain this.

-Both these services are forms of developmental editing.
+Both of these services are forms of developmental editing.
 The key difference between developmental editing and a manuscript assessment is the intensity.
-They both focus on the big picture, but a developmental edit is extremely hands-on.
-It’s a far deeper and more intense service, which may include direct edits or changes and lots of comments.
+They both focus on the big picture, but a developmental edit is more hands-on, since it also includes marginal comments in each chapter and, quite often, a consultation with the editor.

-A manuscript assessment covers the same big-picture areas in the form of a comprehensive editorial report.
-It’s a detailed, thorough evaluation, but leaves out the more intense aspects of a fuller dev edit.
-It’s ideal for authors who want a thorough, professional overview without the level of intensity involved in a developmental edit.
-Perfect for authors who worry about being overwhelmed by too much feedback!
+A manuscript assessment covers the same big-picture areas in the form of an editorial report.
+It’s a detailed, thorough evaluation, but leaves out the more intense aspects of a fuller dev edit, like the marginal comments.
+It’s ideal for authors who want a professional overview but worry about being overwhelmed by too much commentary.

 still unsure?